-With the appropriate Table open, rows of boxes marked Motor #, Dir 1 and Dir 2, 1st, 2nd and 3rd or Aux Motor #'s are seen.
+With the appropriate Table open, rows of boxes marked Motor #, Dir 1 and Dir 2, 1st and 2nd or Aux #'s are seen.
 These labels identify the appropriate transmitter function buttons being mapped and their speed steps.
 The boxes number from 1 on the left to 12 on the right.
-These represent output relays-see diagram (Figure 7-12.
-Custom Mapping Diagram) below for the physical position of these relays.
-Output relays 13 through 24 can be found by tapping the box "Page 1" at the bottom of the screen.
-A zero (0) shown in a box, default condition, means the respective relay is open when this function button is energized.
-Tapping a single box will cause the box to darken and show a "1" this means this relay will close when this function is energized on the transmitter.
+These represent output relays-see Figure 7-12.
+Custom Mapping Diagram for the physical position of these relays.
+A zero (0) shown in a box (the default condition) means the respective relay is open when this function button is energized.
+Tapping a single box will cause the box to darken and show a "1"; this means this relay will close when this function is energized on the transmitter.
 Tap the appropriate relay(s) you wish to close for all shown functions and speeds.
-When completed doing all shown functions on the screen (All shown functions must be programmed or no relays will close for the missed function button) tap the button marked "Save".
+When functions on the screen are complete (all shown functions must be programmed or no relays will close for the missed function button) tap the button marked "Save".

-Repeat Step 3 until all functions both "Aux' and "Motor #" have been programmed and saved.
-(All function buttons must be programmed or no relays will close for the missed function button).
+Repeat Step 3 until all functions both "Aux' and "Motor #" have been programmed and saved (all function buttons must be programmed or no relays will close for the missed function button).

 Save the program on the PDA and load into the receiver following the procedure for loading in Section.
-7-10, however only use the menu item "Send App Table" instead of "Send Settings".
+7-10; however, only use the menu item "Send App Table" instead of "Send Settings".
 The Comm Menu will also let you read the current mapping using "Receive App Table".
 Sending the mapping functions does NOT set any frequency or access code parameters.
-They must be sent separately as described in Section 7-10 Loading The Program.
+They must be sent separately as described in Section 7-10.
+Loading The Program.

 With power applied to the receiver turn switch SW2 OFF (MR relay control) and SW1 ON (main power switch).
 Stand clear of the crane and apply AC power to receiver unit.
 WAIT TEN SECONDS.
-Check to see if at least the three green LEDs DS1, DS2 and DS3 are ON, as well the red RF Receiver ON LED (other LEDs may be ON also).
+Check to see if the following LEDs are lit: DS1 (green, on steady), DS3 (green, flashing), and RF Receiver ON (red, on steady).
 If none are lit check AC power and power switch SW1.
-See Figure 8-1.
+See Figure 9-1.
 Receiver Layout for switch and LED locations.

-Program the telePendant transmitter with matching frequency and Access Codes.
-Select under "Motor" the number "5".
+Program the telePilot or telePendant transmitter with matching frequency and Access Codes.
+Select under "Main/Aux" "Aux Only".
 For JLTX and SLTX transmitters, program in the receiver Rx S1 position 4 ON (1) and in the transmitter turn switches SW3 "C" positions 1 through 7 and SW4 "D" positions 1 through 8 OFF.
-If Tandem Disable is selected in the receiver programming Tandem Disable should also be set in the transmitter.

 Turn transmitter ON.
-Check to see if the red LEDs DS30 and DS32 are now ON.
-At this point the MR relay is disabled; the functions of the transmitter can be checked by noting the turning ON of the appropriate red LEDs next to the control relays (K1-K24).
-After checking out the functions, turn switch SW2 ON to enable the MR relay (red LED DS31 should now turn ON), check function and direction by jogging each motion.
+Check to see if the red LED is now lit (DS13).
+At this point the MR relay is disabled; the functions of the transmitter can be checked by noting the turning ON of the appropriate red LEDs next to the control relays (K1-K12).
+After checking out the functions, turn switch SW2 ON to enable the MR relay (red LED DS21 should now turn ON), and check function and direction by jogging each motion.
 Installation should now be complete.

+When using Custom Mapping the following options are still active and programmable:

+Receiver time-out timer

+Latching Aux. relays (Up to 2, See Figure 7-12 for location)

+Auto Alarm (See Figure 7-12 for location)

+Alarm after ESTOP (See Figure 7-12 for location)

+Group Code

+Active ESTOP

-When using Custom Mapping the following options are still active and programmable: Receiver time-out timer Latching Aux. relays (Up to 3, See Figure 7-12. for location) Auto Alarm (See Figure 7-12. for location) Alarm after ESTOP (See Figure 7-12. for location) Group Code Active ESTOP Tandem disable For any of the above see the previous write-up in the section and follow the stated instructions.
+For any of the above see the previous write-up in the section and follow the stated instructions.

-The following should not be used, but be taken into account by the custom mapping: 4 /5 Aux 4 motor Invert crane select Custom crane configurations Transmitter button position
+The following should not be used, but be taken into account by the custom mapping:

+4 /5 Aux

+4 motor